All Episodes

 It was about a quarter of a mile away.

-It was, uh, kind of greenish.
+It was kind of greenish.

 Looked like in a saucer shape.

-It was just kind of, maybe lifted up about three feet off the ground, something like that.
+It was just kind of maybe lifted up about three feet off the ground, something like that.

-And, uh, I just stared at it, and of course the hair on the back of your neck kind of stands up.
+And I just stared at it and of course the hair in the back of your neck kind of stands up and it gives you a funny feeling and I had a flashlight.

-I never even lit the flashlight, because I thought, well, I didn't want to be seen.
+I never even lit the flashlight because I thought, well, I didn't want to be seen.

 I just wanted to watch.